Beautify Our Cary !

 The purpose of this proposal is to foster and further the proposition that Cary has become a substantial town, and that substantal trees should be nurtured in it to reflect that status.

 Please click or tap left and right on the image to move the slider horizontally.

 The frequency of Newsletters will never be greater than one per week.
 Email addresses are not shared in any way for any reason.
 Each Newsletter will have an "Unsubscribe" link in its footer which, when clicked, will result in instant removal.

-That the Town of Cary establish an office dedicated solely to addressing environmental issues.
+That the Town of Cary establish an office whose head reports directly to the Town Manager, dedicated solely to addressing environmental issues.
 The office will consist of two parts.
 One part will be a Skunk Works, a group given a high degree of autonomy and charged with devising ways that the Town can move rapidly towards sustainability.
 The second will be an inspection unit charged with ensuring compliance with sustainability measures undertaken by the Town.

-That the Town of Cary establish within its limits a combination botanical garden and arboretum.
+That the Town of Cary establish within its limits a combination botanical garden, arboretum, and tree nursery.

 That within the next decade, the Town of Cary properly plant one million additional trees within its borders and nurture them correctly.